ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 I won't argue that the waterfall approach is better because in terms of efficiency, it's usually not.
 That said, when working on a project for a client, that client is going to want to know a rough estimate of how long the project will take and for what cost.
 You cannot just walk up to a client and say "We don't know how much this will cost, and we don't know how long it will take.
 But we'll try our best?".

 Likewise, it would be hard for you as the reader/viewer of this series if I had no structure behind the project.
-Therefore, we must use a Waterfall Approach for this project and lay out a reasonable estimate of time and scope.  **This post will encompass Phase 1 that is described in the SoW below**.
+For that reason, we are going to combine the best of both worlds and use both Agile methods and Waterfall methods.

+As a programmer, I love being able to make binary choices.
+It's literally at the core of what I do.
+But sometimes, blending the best of both worlds is the most reasonable approach.

+You will see this paradigm throughout this tutorial many times.
+Not only will we be using Agile and Waterfall planning methods together, but we will also be mixing object oriented programming with functional programming; Promises with Observables.
+The list goes on.

+Although we are starting this project from the ground up, you will not always have the freedom to design the entire system from scratch.
+Many times, you will have to build a new system while integrating it into legacy software architectures.
+It feels comfortable to choose one or the other, but in programming, you have to work with what you've got.

 ## A Note on Cost Estimates

-The ideation has already happened, although in many cases the ideation phase can take weeks depending on the size of the project.
-In our case, we are developing a small application that does not intend to extract large profits, so the ideation phase can be a quick analysis of whether it is worth the time.
+I have already come up with the idea to build, but in many cases, the ideation phase can take weeks depending on the size of the project.

 A project like this could cost around $20K-$30K depending on some of the features you are looking for (based on a price estimate from [Estimate My App](https://estimatemyapp.com/)).
 Since I am developing it for myself, there is no concept of a client, and no cost estimates to make.
 Nevertheless, we will go through some of the considerations I would make had I decided to hire a team to build this.

 **Most of the costs are personnel**.
-The software itself does not cost much (unless you are a large corporation signing ELAs, SLAs, etc.).
-As we will see, you can build a production web app with almost 100% open source (free) software.
-The only _non-personnel_ cost we will incur across this project will be hosting costs and domain name costs (i.e. ongoing support costs).
+The software itself does not cost much.
+As you will see, you can build a production web app with almost 100% open source (free) software.
+The only _non-personnel_ cost we will incur across this project will be hosting costs, domain name costs, and a few other miscellaneous expenses.
+These costs will continue perpetually into the future, so be sure that you have the funding to support your new application.

 To grasp just how expensive the labor for a software project can get, consider a project that will take 10 weeks.
 If you have a team of **5** developers working at **$65 per hour** (that's even on the low end) every day of the week, you'll end up paying around **$130K** for the project.